rakutentech/leofs_docs/admin_guide.rst

     status
     [system config]
-                 version : 0.12.7
+                   system version : 0.14.2
-     # of replicas       : 3
+                   total replicas : 1
               # of successes of R : 1
-     # of successes of W : 2
+              # of successes of W : 1
-     # of successes of D : 2
+              # of successes of D : 1
+    # of awareness replicas [DC]  : 0
+    # of awareness replicas [Rack]: 0
                         ring size : 2^128
                  ring hash (cur)  : -1
                  ring hash (prev) : -1

     [node(s) state]
     -------------------------------------------------------------------------------------------------